Key Points

 - Confirm closing timeline matches relocation plan.

-Step 1: Define your move window and constraints
+Step 1: Lock in your timeline constraints

-Step 3: Buy or rent transition strategy
+Step 3: Buy now or rent first

 Documents To Prepare